bahaidev/textbrowser/README.md

     but we hope to provide user-facing preselected choices in the future).
 -  Allow categorization of content by language so that users can quickly enable only such content languages in which they are interested
--  Allow user to not only bookmark/share links of the results page but even of a particular view of the work page.
+-  Allow user to not only bookmark/share links of the results page and even of a particular view of the work page.
+Functionality should be available as much as possible via URL parameters.
 -  Allow column-specific styling
--  Allow generic page styling of text, as form controls or CSS for experienced users
+-  Allow generic page styling of text, as form controls or CSS for experienced users.
 -  Allow fine-grained control of the table display beyond border styling (e.g., whether to show a caption summarizing the work/selection, whether to show a header and if so, whether it should be fixed and/or styled, or